 Let's face it, like most of us it probably has taken you a full 11 months to recover from last year's holidays.
 The first reality, of course, was opening your January credit card statements.
 Wasn't that a smack in the face!
 But, you slapped on a determined smile (although it looked a little grim to most people), and ploughed through it.
 By the end of August, you'd paid all those Christmas excesses off.
 Wasn't that a great feeling?
 Of course, on September 1st, the ads, radio and TV spots started to promote the holidays for this year!

 Arrgh!
 But as your Uncle Claude used to tell you, "It's a great life if you don't weaken!"
 And you, brave holiday warrior, were determined not to weaken.
 Even when the first image of the Jolly Old Elf appeared on your TV screen and your spouse had to deter you from throwing a Molson's Golden at the set!

-But right about that time you decided that this year would be different, by golly!
+But right about that time, you decided that this year would be different, by golly!
 For one thing, you wouldn't mix eggnog and CC and ginger at the Christmas office party like you did last year.
-Somehow memories of last year's party, where you gave the boss a full, wet, smack on the lips, still gives you nightmares.
-Probably does the same for your boss.
+Somehow memories of last year's party, where you gave the boss a full, wet, smack on the lips, still give you nightmares.
+Probably do the same for your boss.